isaacvr/cubicdb/Done.md

   * Every adaptor should have modes of input and output, depending on the modes of the app.
   * Adaptor input should get a string, validate it and parse according to a mode of input.
 The result should be CubeDB related data.
   * Adaptor output should get a CubeDB related data, validate it and parse according to a mode of output.
+- [x] Same session name in different categories can cause overlap

 ### Statistics
 - [x] AoX